-What is a Trial Balance and where would you find it in FreeAgent?
-We'll tell you here.
+Here we explain what a Trial Balance is and where you can find it in FreeAgent.

 A Trial Balance (or TB for short) is a list of all the balances in all your business's accounts at any given time.
 A TB will look something like this:

 Accounts in this case doesn't just mean bank accounts.
 It means all the categories that you put bills, expenses, and income into.
 All these categories are accounts and they will all show separately on the TB.

 Because of the way double entry bookkeeping works, the TB should always balance.

 FreeAgent will handle all the double-entry bookkeeping of the transactions you enter during the year, such as posting of bills, invoices, bank receipts and payments, and journals, so that your TB should always balance.